Roundhay Garden Scene: Overview

-According to Le Prince's son, Adolphe, Roundhay Garden Scene was made at Oakwood Grange, the home of Joseph and Sarah Whitley, in Roundhay, Leeds, West Riding of Yorkshire, Northern England, on 14 October 1888.
-The footage features Adolphe, his mother-in-law Sarah Whitley (née Robinson, 1816–1888), his father-in-law Joseph Whitley (1817–1891) and Annie Hartley in the garden of Oakwood Grange, leisurely walking around the garden of the premises.
-Sarah is seen walking – or dancing – backward as she turns around, and Joseph's coattails are seen flying as he also is turning.
-Joseph and Sarah Whitley were the parents of Le Prince's wife, Elizabeth.
-Annie Hartley is believed to be a friend of Le Prince and his wife.
+According to Le Prince's son, Adolphe, Roundhay Garden Scene was made at Oakwood Grange, the home of Joseph and Sarah Whitley, in Roundhay, Leeds, West Riding of Yorkshire, on 14 October 1888.
+The footage features Adolphe, the Whitleys, and Annie Hartley leisurely walking around the garden of Oakwood Grange.
+Sarah is seen walking – or dancing – backward as she turns around, and Joseph's coattails fly as he turns also.
+Joseph (1817–1891) and Sarah (née Robinson, 1816–1888) were the parents of Elizabeth, Louis Le Prince's wife, and Hartley is believed to have been a friend of the Le Princes.
 Sarah Whitley died ten days after the scene was filmed.

-Oakwood Grange was demolished in 1972 and was replaced with modern housing; the only remains of it are the garden walls at the end of Oakwood Grange Lane.
-The adjacent stately home, Oakwood Hall, still remains as a nursing home.
+Oakwood Grange was demolished in 1972 and replaced with modern housing; the only remnants of it are the garden walls at the end of Oakwood Grange Lane.
+The adjacent stately home, Oakwood Hall, still stands, and is now a nursing home.

 Preservation

 Roundhay Garden Scene was recorded on Eastman Kodak paper base photographic film using Le Prince's single-lens camera.
-In the 1930s, the National Science Museum (NSM) in London produced a photographic glass plate copy of 20 surviving frames from the original negative, before it was lost.
+In the 1930s, the Science Museum in London produced a photographic glass plate copy of 20 surviving frames from the original negative before it was lost.
 The copied frames were later printed on 35 mm film.
-Adolphe stated that the Roundhay Garden sequence was shot at 12 frames per second (fps) and a second film, Traffic Crossing Leeds Bridge, at 20 fps; however, this is not borne out by analysis of the film, which suggests a frame rate of 7 fps for both, which was the speed of reproduction used in the 2015 documentary film about Le Prince, The First Film.
+Adolphe Le Prince stated that the film was shot at 12 frames per second (fps), but analysis suggests that it was shot at 7 fps.
+The First Film, a 2015 documentary about Louis Le Prince, shows it at 7 fps.